harveyormston/osc_gen/README.md

 ## Morphing Between Two Waveforms

-We can use up all 16 slots in the zebra oscillator, even with fewer than 16 starting waveforms, if we use morph() to morph from one waveform to the other, to fill in the in-between slots.
+We can use up all 16 slots in the wavetable, even with fewer than 16 starting waveforms, if we use morph() to morph from one waveform to the other, to fill in the in-between slots.